HostileNinja72/HostileNinja72.github.io/content/posts/htb/pathofsurvival.md

     send_directions_and_process_responses(url, direction_sequence)
 ```

-It is worth noting that we have also defined a function `get_directions_sequence` that will translate the change in directions and sequences of **L, R, D or U** so the server can understand our requests.
+It is worth noting that we have also defined a function `get_directions_sequence` that will translate the change in directionst into sequences of **L, R, D or U** so the server can understand our requests.

 ```python
 def get_directions_sequence(coordinates):